-The Directors of the Company, whose names appear in the Management and Administration section of the Prospectus, accept responsibility for the information contained in the Prospectus, this Supplement and the Annex.
+The Directors of the Company, whose names appear in the Management and Administration section of the Prospectus, accept responsibility for the information contained in the Prospectus, the Supplement and the Annex.
 To the best of the knowledge and belief of the Directors (who have taken all reasonable care to ensure that such is the case) such information is in accordance with the facts and does not omit anything likely to affect the import of such information.
 The Directors accept responsibility accordingly.

-Words and expressions defined in the Prospectus shall, unless the context otherwise requires, or as otherwise provided herein, have the same meaning when used in this Supplement.
+Words and expressions defined in the Prospectus shall, unless the context otherwise requires, have the same meaning when used in this Supplement.